brotkrueml/schema-ce/README.md

 ## Requirements

-The extension works with TYPO3 9 LTS.
+The extension works with TYPO3 10 LTS and TYPO3 v11.

+**Important:** Currently, the extension is in development and considered experimental!

 ## Introduction